jameshakuy/jameshakuy.github.io/projects/feedback.md

 specifically through sentiment analysis.
 The goal was to fine-tune a pretrained model that could automatically determine the sentiment of customer reviews.
 Sentiment analysis is basically a way to figure out whether a piece of text is expressing a positive, negative, or neutral opinion.
-To do this, we start by cleaning and prepping the text—removing irrelevant words, breaking the text into manageable parts, and making sure it's ready for the model.
+To do this, we start by cleaning and prepping the text, removing irrelevant words, breaking the text into manageable parts, and making sure it's ready for the model.
 Then, we use techniques like TF-IDF or word embeddings to turn the text into numbers that the machine can understand.
 The model itself is often based on deep learning, like using RNNs or even transformers,